 Amazon must prove that its block is justified

 The court allowed prima facie evidence to suffice for this.
-This is based on the extensive investigations conducted by the German Federal Cartel Office and the EU Commission in recent years.
-Amazon must therefore prove non-discriminatory conduct based on objective considerations when entering into and terminating business relationships.
+This is based on the extensive investigations carried out by the German Federal Cartel Office and the EU Commission in recent years.
+Amazon must therefore demonstrate non-discriminatory conduct based on objective considerations when entering into and terminating business relationships.

 This is a first for the platform, which has always been able to successfully avoid being classified as “dominant”.
 What remains is a victory for online retailers.
 Their rights have been sustainably strengthened by the decision.
 In order to end the often existence-threatening situation of an unjustified block as quickly as possible, affected retailers now have more options.
 Rapid judicial enforcement in particular can be essential here.